-“Decadent” is the only way to describe these.
-The syrup is rich and so easy to make, and these make a fantastic Sunday morning breakfast or brunch.
+“Decadent” is the only way to describe these pecan pancakes.
+The syrup is rich and so easy to make, and these make a fantastic weekend breakfast or brunch.
 I’m partial to White Lily Self-Rising Flour for pancakes and biscuits.
 Maybe it’s my Southern upbringing, but that soft winter wheat just seems to make the best, lightest pancakes, even when mixed with whole wheat flour.

 [Updated March 3, 2011.]

 - medium mixing bowl

 - 1 teaspoon baking powder

 - 1 teaspoon baking soda

 - ½ teaspoon ground cinnamon